pip cheat sheet: useful Python package commands

 pipenv install

-pipenv install <package_name>
+pipenv install <package-name>

 Installs a package in the virtual environment.

-pipenv install <package_name>
+pipenv install <package-name>

-pipenv uninstall <package_name>
+pipenv uninstall <package-name>

 Uninstalls a package from the virtual environment.

-pipenv uninstall <package_name>
+pipenv uninstall <package-name>

 pipenv shell